Library services during the coronavirus situation

 Due to the coronavirus situation in The Netherlands, Leiden University Libraries has had to adjust its library services.

 Welcome to Leiden University Libraries!
-Check out our 'Get Started' webpages, to find out how to request your LU-Card online and where to have it activated, how to borrow library materials and use our databases, and how to book a study place at one of our library locations.Get started!
+Check out our 'Get Started' webpages to find out how to request your LU-Card - needed at all times to visit the libraries - and where to have it activated, how to borrow library materials and use our databases, and how to book a study place at one of our library locations.Get started!

 Due to the current coronavirus legislation, the UBL can offer limited visiting possibilities only; all tailor-made for specific services and user groups.
 Please check the various chapters on this page.